JackCai1206/transformer_arithmetic_v2/notes.md

 - Given a min length, whats the max length that can be generalized to?
   - poor performance for 4x and 8x
     - Conclusion is that max_len must be 2 * min_len
-    - small + 20k steps (WIP idunn 1)
+    - small + 20k steps
-  - have to try dropping attention masks now (WIP idunn 2)
+  - have to try dropping attention masks now
 - Vary only the model size and keep compute the same
 - Sample complexity - reduce the number of samples for main task
+  - There could be better ways to sample - right now its just random
+  - WIP idunn 1, 2

 ## COT "Chain-length generalization"
 - Show that TF can auto-compose the two reasoning steps